chinapedia/wikipedia.abstract.en/Page/Gecko.md

 Common traits

-Gecko_in_amber.jpg-era gecko trapped in amber]] Like other reptiles, geckos are ectothermic,[9] producing very little metabolic heat.
+-era gecko trapped in amber]] Like other reptiles, geckos are ectothermic,[9] producing very little metabolic heat.
 Essentially, a gecko's body temperature is dependent on its environment.
 Also, to accomplish their main functions—such as locomotion, feeding, reproduction, etc.—geckos must have a relatively elevated temperature.[10]

 Shedding or molting

-Leopard_Gecko_Shedding_Skin.ogv

 All geckos shed their skin at fairly regular intervals, with species differing in timing and method.
 Leopard geckos shed at about two- to four-week intervals.
 The presence of moisture aids in the shedding.
 When shedding begins, the gecko speeds the process by detaching the loose skin from its body and eating it.[11]
 For young geckos, shedding occurs more frequently, once a week, but when they are fully grown, they shed once every one to two months.[12]

 Adhesion ability

-Gecko_foot_on_glass.JPG Gecko_on_window.jpg About 60% of gecko species have adhesive toe pads that allow them to adhere to most surfaces without the use of liquids or surface tension.
+About 60% of gecko species have adhesive toe pads that allow them to adhere to most surfaces without the use of liquids or surface tension.
 Such pads have been gained and lost repeatedly over the course of gecko evolution.[13]
 Adhesive toepads evolved independently in about 11 different gecko lineages and were lost in at least 9 lineages.[14]

 The spatula-shaped setae arranged in lamellae on gecko footpads enable attractive van der Waals' forces (the weakest of the weak chemical forces) between the β-keratin lamellae/setae/spatulae structures and the surface.[15][16]
 These van der Waals interactions involve no fluids; in theory, a boot made of synthetic setae would adhere as easily to the surface of the International Space Station as it would to a living-room wall, although adhesion varies with humidity.[17][18]